|

 many bird species as possible (NOTE: we

-don't specialise in this as much as some
+as much as some operators do, our

-operators do, our emphasis being more on
+emphasis being more on ecology and

-ecology and behaviour of birds)
+behaviour of birds)

 - seeing